 Field testing GPS receivers to determine their performance and vulnerabilities in degraded or competing environments is standard practice.
 BroadSim excels due to its integrated GPS receiver allowing for built-in live sky sync, 4 independent RF outputs, and wide dynamic range with up to 0dBm transmit power.

-An innovative software feature developed for BroadSim is the ability to do ground and space-based emitters.
-When jamming is required, BroadSim can be configured to allow an unlimited number of jamming signals to be generated on 1 RF output.
-Engineers can now simulate flight profiles where interference power levels at the UUT dynamically change depending on the scenario motion.
+Add ground and space-based emitters to your scenario, generate an unlimited number of jamming signals on 1 RF output, and simulate flight profiles where interference power levels at the UUT dynamically change depending on the scenario motion.